Modeling Nonstationary Extremal Dependence via Deep Spatial Deformations: Concluding remarks

 \section{Concluding remarks}

 In this work, we proposed a deformation approach to model nonstationarity in the extremal spatial dependence of high dimensional data based on the deep compositional spatial model (DCSM).
 We developed a flexible and computationally efficient method to estimate the nonstationary extremal dependence by warping the original spatial domain to a latent space where stationarity and isotropy in the extremal dependence structure can be reasonably assumed.
-By leveraging the DCSM framework, we efficiently estimated the warping function while ensuring injectivity and hence overcame the space-folding issue prevailing in previous research.
-We proposed practical strategies to assess the uncertainty of the estimated extremal dependence structure using bootstrapping.
+By leveraging the DCSM framework, we efficiently estimated the warping function while ensuring bijectivity and hence overcame the space-folding issue prevailing in previous research.
+We proposed practical strategies to assess the uncertainty of the estimated extremal dependence structure via a bootstrapping method that accounts for multiple sources of uncertainty (training site selection, marginal fitting, dependence parameter and warping estimation).
 We leveraged Brown--Resnick $r$-Pareto processes for extremal dependence modeling, in order to characterize spatial peak-over-threshold events, and we performed inference by loss minimization, using either a weighted least squares error loss or a gradient score matching loss.
 The proposed framework is also compatible with other spatial extremal processes, e.g., max-stable or asymptotically independent processes (e.g., scale mixtures), subject to simple modifications of the loss function.
-In both our simulation study and real data application, we showed that our proposed methodology succeeds in providing good fits and capturing complex nonstationary extremal dependence structures.
-Future work includes an extension to incorporate temporal nonstationarity and jointly characterize nonstationary spatio-temporal extremal dependence patterns.
-In the Gaussian setting, \cite{vu2023constructing} constructed nonstationary spatio-temporal covariance models via compositional warpings, which only allows rescaling time using axial warping units, yet non-separable space-time modeling is usually required for applications.
-Furthermore, it would be interesting to extend our methodology to incorporate covariates, e.g., elevation, into the estimated warping for enhanced interpretability.
-Last but not least, current modeling approaches in spatial statistics using deep learning techniques require training the network over a specific study domain, but it cannot easily be extended to other regions.
-Retraining an alternative model is time-consuming for new datasets.
-Transfer-learning approaches that can properly exploit pretrained models for inference in a new spatial domain would be of interest.
+In both our simulation study and real data application, we showed that our proposed methodology succeeds in providing good fits and capturing complex nonstationary extremal dependence structures, and is relatively robust to asymptotic dependence misspecification.